 Here are the key differences between JEE and Board questions :

-- JEE questions (with an exception to Numerical Type questions) are objective types where you have to select the right answer from multiple choices.
-All the calculation you have to do for finding the answer is in rough.
-Board questions are subjective type, you have to write all steps, everything that leads you to a solution is a part of the answer.
+• JEE questions (with an exception to numerical type questions) are objective types where you have to select the right answer from multiple choices.
+All the calculation you have to do for finding the answer is rough.
+Whereas, Board questions are both objective type and subjective type (you have to write all the steps that lead to the answer).

-- In Board exams, many questions are either the same or very similar to the questions from previous years.
+• In Board exams, many questions are either the same or very similar to the questions from previous years.
 For JEE, while some of the questions might be similar to previous years, hardly any question is repeated.
-And you need to really understand the concept very well even for the questions which are similar.
+You need to really understand the concept very well even for the questions which are similar.

-- In Boards, there is a scope of step marking and no negative marking in case of guesswork but for JEE (objective types), you will lose marks for each wrong answer.
+• In Boards, there is a scope of step marking and no negative marking in case of guesswork, but for JEE, you will lose marks for each wrong answer.

-Prepare for Boards and JEE simultaneously by learning from the best faculty and experts in Mystudycart Online Courses.
+Prepare for JEE and Boards simultaneously by learning from the best faculty and experts in Mystudycart Online Courses.

 Abhijeet Mahato